datawire/ambassador-docs/docs/emissary/1.13/howtos/consul.md

         policy: round_robin
     ```
     - `service` must be set to the name of the Consul sidecar service.
 You can view this with `kubectl get svc -A` it should follow the format of `{container name}-sidecar-proxy`.
-    - `resolver` must be set to the ConsulResolver created when configuring Ambassador Edge Stack
+    - `resolver` must be set to the ConsulResolver created when configuring $productName$
     - `tls` must be set to the TLSContext storing the Consul mTLS certificates (e.g. `ambassador-consul`)
-    - `load_balancer` must be set to configure Ambassador Edge Stack to route directly to the application endpoint(s) that are retrieved from Consul
+    - `load_balancer` must be set to configure $productName$ to route directly to the application endpoint(s) that are retrieved from Consul

     Copy this YAML to a file named `quote-connect-mapping.yaml` and apply it to your cluster with `kubectl apply -f quote-connect-mapping.yaml`.